careb36/clientservice/README.md

    git clone [repository URL]
    mvn spring-boot:run

-##### The application will be available at http://localhost:9500

 ## API Documentation
 Access comprehensive API documentation at: http://localhost:9500/swagger-ui/index.html

-This update provides a detailed markdown overview of the application's key features, functionalities, REST services, and the usage of HTTP status codes for efficient API interaction.

 ## Configuration
 Configure database connection and other properties in src/main/resources/application.properties.